DWhiteheadCode/Robot-Defender/README.md

 Provided with the assignment specification was a template for the gameplay UI, basic build files, entity images, and a PMD ruleset; all of which can be seen in the initial commit.

-# Planned Future Work
+# Potential Future Work

-- Write unit tests
+- Add visual feedback for mouse clicks (when queuing a wall, or to indicate that there are no available walls).

 - Add a difficulty setting which impacts the following: